Canonical Killing Unity For Ubuntu Linux, Will Switch To the Superior GNOME

 KDE, Xfce, Mate, Cinnamon.
 Basically anything but GNOME.

-Seriously, it's terrible.
-GNOME 2 wasn't especially pleasing aesthetically, but it was good for getting the job done.
-GNOME 3 is really annoying to use.
-Unity isn't that bad, and definitely better than GNOME 3.
+CentOS 6 is on Gnome 2, so I assume RH is the same.
+The 7 series are on Gnome 3 IIRC.

 Less hope for Ubuntu sans systemd then..
-(Score:2)
+(Score:2, Insightful)

 Ubuntu MATE is an amazing release.
 Fast, capable, easy on resources, and it gets out of the way.